asadovka/cyb_web2/docs/Vision_and_Scope.md

 1. Transaction:
 - Hash
 - Value
-- Time of finalization (or time of confirmation or "Mempool" status)
+- Time (finalization, or time of confirmation or "Mempool" status)
-- "From" address hash (Only for Ethereum and Ethereum Classic)
+- "Sender" address hash (Only for Ethereum and Ethereum Classic)
-- "To" address hash (Only for Ethereum and Ethereum Classic)
+- "Receiver" address hash (Only for Ethereum and Ethereum Classic)

 2. Block
 - Block number